x3dom/x3dom/tutorials/styling/styling.markdown

     	left: 0;
     	width: 10em;
     	height: 2em;
-    	border:1px solid #666;
+    	border:none;
     	background-color:#202021;
     	color:#ccc;
     }

-We are also going to make the styling more flexible by setting the actual height and width of the x3d element indirectly.
-By taking advantage of the default CSS rule for the x3d element, which sets height and width to 100%, we can remove the inline styling and use the container to set the dimensions like so:
+We are also going to make the styling more flexible by setting the actual height and width of the `x3d` element indirectly.
+By taking advantage of the default CSS rule for the `x3d` element, which sets height and width to 100%, we can remove the inline styling and use the container to set the dimensions like so:

 	#container {
 		width: 50%;